-So, you are really happy that you have found a deal and project started.
-Cheap designer sends you sketches, you apply changes, a week passed and you think project Is almost finished.
-Your last words are: "Ok, send me all images in large resolution, I need to print them 6m by 4m for a billboard.
+So, the project has started and you are very happy to have found this “great deal”.
+The cheap designer sends you sketches...you apply changes…a week has passed and you think the project is almost finished.
+Your last words are: "Ok, send me all images in large resolution, as I need to print them 6m by 4m for a billboard.
 I need them tomorrow."

-And you will get the answer like this: “Sorry, I can’t provide them tomorrow.
-You ordered 5 images, but only one image in required resolution, in order to be printed on the billboard, will be rendered on my single computer one week.
-Will you wait 5 more weeks in order to get all images?"
-Miser pays twice…
+And you will get an answer like this: “Sorry, I can’t provide all of them by tomorrow.
+You ordered 5 images in that required resolution.
+To be printed for the billboard, I can only render one image on my single computer within one week’s time.
+Can you wait 5 more weeks to get all of the images?"

-What could be done to save such situation, read further...
+What could be done to save such a situation?
+Read further...

-You could argue that video has much lower resolution and in this case, rendering would be really fast.
-Indeed, full HD video resolution is 1920x1080px.
+Another example: imagine you need to have a video walkthrough (for your property advertising campaign) …let’s say, 3 minutes long.
+You could argue that a video has much lower resolution and in this case, rendering would be really fast.
+Indeed, full HD video resolution is 1920 x 1080px.

-Ok, let’s imagine that such low-resolution image on a single, not really powerful computer will take time to render for about 1h or let’s say 30 minutes.
+Ok, let’s imagine that such low-resolution image on a single (not really powerful) computer will take time to render, for about 1 hour…or let’s say 30 minutes.

-And now here is a fun part.
-As you know – a video is just a bunch of images showed to a viewer with a speed of 24 images(frames) per second.
-Sometimes, in a video you need to slow down things – which makes the speed up to 30 or even 40 frames per second.
+And now, here’s the fun part.
+As you know, a single video is just a bunch of images shown to a viewer with a speed of 24 images(frames) per second.
+Sometimes, in a video you need to slow things down—which makes the speed up to 30 or even 40 frames per second.

-To prove above calculations, try searching rendering time for Disney cartoons.
-Here is an example of Zootopia cartoon rendering time: to save your time – it took 2075.34 years… no kidding…
+To prove the above calculations, try searching rendering time for Disney cartoons.
+Here is an example of Zootopia cartoon rendering time: just to save your research time, it took 2,075.34 years… no kidding…

 How is that possible?

-All above numbers are given if you have only one single computer.
-Now imagine if you have 1000s of them.
-Distribute rendering across 1000s computers and you will see numbers coming down to earth.
+All of the above numbers are given if you only have one single computer.
+Now, imagine if you have thousands of them.
+Distribute rendering across 1,000+ computers and you will see numbers coming down to Earth.

 But who could own so many computers?
-The answer is simple—dedicated companies decided to specialize only in rendering and nothing more.
-Such companies called - online render farms.
-So, they bought 1000s of computers and share them for everybody who would love to use them, of course not for free.
+The answer is simple—dedicated companies that decided to specialize only in rendering and nothing more.
+Such companies are called online render farms.

 Online render farms will render your image with the help of a massive number of resources.
 This will help expedite the process and scale it down to just hours or days for larger projects.

-Remember, rough estimate.
+Remember—rough estimate.
 It’s not possible to predict exactly how much time and money it will take to render an image.
-So always multiply given number by 2.
-This way you will be saved.
+So always multiply the given number by 2.
+This way, you will be saved.

-So, in case of your cheap freelancer, in the end, you will be asked to pay for rendering and sometimes price for rendering could be much higher than you paid to freelancer to make the project.
+So, in the case of your cheap freelancer, in the end, you will be asked to pay for rendering and sometimes the price for rendering could be much higher than you paid to the freelancer to make the project.

-For example, we had projects with the price for rendering up to 15000$ Not really cheap, isn’t it?
+For example, we had projects with the price for rendering up to $15,000.
+Not very cheap, is it?

-Now that you have an insight what a 3D rendering service actually is, make sure you pick only reliable 3D visualization service providers to have your 3D project rendered 100% and within the budget.
+Now that you have insight on what 3D Rendering service is, make sure you only pick reliable 3D Visualization service providers to have your 3D project rendered 100% and within the budget.